arbor0711/ax/README.md

   </a>
 </p>

-# Frontend Developer Portfolio & Blog
+# Alireza Keshavarz Shirazi Portfolio & Blog

 Welcome to my frontend developer portfolio and blog!
 This website showcases my projects, skills, and insights into frontend development best practices, seminars, summits, and new technologies.